nlopez59/MortgageWorkspace/readme.md

  <img src="images/epsmap.png" width="400">

 **Batch** applications run using [Job Control Language - JCL](https://www.ibm.com/docs/en/zos-basic-skills?topic=jobs-what-is-batch-processing).
- - Batch applications use JCL to process large amounts of data in 'batches' without user interaction.
+ - They are designed to process large amounts of data in 'batches' without user interaction.
  - JCL is like a script with a sequence of step(s) that makeup a job.
  - The JCL line ```"EXEC PGM=???"``` defines a step and the program it will EXECute like an application program or utility like Sort, DB2 bind...
  - Steps have one or more ```"DD DSN=???,..."``` lines which are Data Definitions (DD) used to create a new file or allocate an existing file by DataSet by Name (DSN).
  - Applications process data in files or other format like DB2 tables, MQ Queues and a variety of other methods.
  - Jobs are submitted to the [Job Entry Subsystem - JES](https://www.ibm.com/docs/en/zos-basic-skills?topic=jobs-what-is-batch-processing) to execute the program(s) in  each step(s).
+ - Some processes can run outside of JES like dbb-zappbuild.
+This java process runs under an SSH session without JCL and JES.
+However, it allocates files and executes programs just like a JCL job.
- - Job security is managed by RACF - see below.
+ - Security for all processes on zOS is managed by RACF - see below.
 <br />

-   This example job executes the IBM utility program IEFBR14 and allocates a new DSN with the DD name of DD1.
+   The example job below has one step to execute the IBM utility program IEFBR14.
+That step allocates a new DSN with the DD name of DD1.
 New file are allocated with certain attributes like logical record size and space needed on the a volume (disk).
-The 'SYSOUT=*' DDs are allocated by JES to route program log files.
+The 'SYSOUT=*' DDs are allocated by JES for program logs.
  <img src="images/jcl.png" width="500">

 ## MortApp Design